-All methods tested show similar accuracy; while WFC and the paraxial method are capable of computing multi-values traveltimes.
+All methods tested show similar accuracy; while WFC and the paraxial method are capable of computing multi-value traveltimes.
 This poses a challenge in determining which arrival times to use as well as storage and computational resources in retrieving these values.
-However, when minimum time and shortest path is not the optimal approach, the multi-values capability of WFC and paraxial methods can improve the imaging result.
+However, when minimum time or shortest path is not the optimal approach, the multi-values capability of WFC and paraxial methods can improve the imaging result.

-We did not perform a comprehensive analysis of the effects of these ray tracing methods in depth imaging.
-However, based on the observed geometry of the ray paths in our tests using the Marmousi model; we believe the proper application of the multi-arrivals, amplitude and ray path distance information from WFC and paraxial method can have a significant impact on the quality of the final depth image.
+I did not perform a comprehensive analysis of the effects of these ray tracing methods in depth imaging.
+However, based on the observed geometry of the ray paths in our tests using the Marmousi model; I believe the proper application of the multi-arrivals, amplitude and ray path distance information from WFC and paraxial method can have a significant impact on the quality of the final depth image.
+This statement is based on the property of WFC and paraxial methods to create smooth traveltime tables, which help imaging algorithms like Kirchhoff to produce clean images.